AdobeXD/plugin-samples/guides/getting-started.md

 }
 ```

-Next, hit the `x` key.
-This will reload all the plugins in the document _and_ execute your last command.
-(Note: don't use any modifiers when pressing this key.)
+Next, hit the `x` key (without any modifiers like Shift or Cmd).
+This shortcut will reload all the plugins in the document _and_ execute your last command.

 Now you should see some more information in the log: